It was after 11 years that I was in North America and it was my first Visit Canada experience.

 I saw very limited use of single-use plastic bottles.
 Most people carry their own bottle of water.
 In hotels, they do keep a couple of bottles, but they are not complimentary as in India.
 The tap water is portable so there is no need to buy bottles.

 At Butchart gardens, they sell carry along water bottles that people can refill at various water dispensers.
 Even at food chains like Subway, they offer you an empty paper glass that you can fill at the water dispenser instead of a water bottle.

 What Did I Miss in British Columbia

-I missed visiting the world heritage sites of British Columbia like Rocky Mountains, Sgang Gawaii.
+I missed visiting the world heritage sites of British Columbia like the Rocky Mountains, Sgang Gwaay.
 And I also missed islands like Haida Gwaii.

 I usually miss my Chai on my travels, but thanks to my friends in Vancouver, I can not say it this time that I missed ‘Meri Wali Chai’.

-Visit Canada tour, overall, I was very happy with my trip to British Columbia.
-As always, I have come back with a longer list of things to see/experience from there – hopefully, there would be another opportunity to visit Canada to explore this lovely country.
+Overall, I was very happy with my trip to British Columbia.
+As always, I have come back with a longer list of things to see/experience from there – hopefully, there would be another opportunity to visit to explore this lovely country.